Quirk SUEP: Results

-All strategies show significant improvements over the inclusive resonance search, allowing to probe the nominal cross sections of the benchmark model for \mq = 750~\GeV\ and \mq = 1000~\GeV.
+Figure~\ref{fig:discovery} shows the required signal strengths for a 5$\sigma$ discovery for different quirk masses and different values of \Ekin, employing the different selection strategies discussed in Section~\ref{sec:selection}.
+For the anomaly detection methods, the ranges are again the 1$\sigma$ bands from the ten samplings.
+All strategies show significant improvements over the inclusive resonance search, except in small regions of phase space around \Ekin $\approx$ 0.2.
+The nominal cross sections of the benchmark model ($\mu = 1$) can be probed for all tested masses, if \Ekin is high enough.
+CATHODE performs worse than the inclusive search for \mq = 750~\GeV\ and \Ekin $\approx 0.2$, as the challenging signature reduces the classifier to a random selection, decreasing the $S/\sqrt{B}$ value at a given operating point.
 As expected, the supervised classifier requires the smallest signal strength for discovery.
 The performance decreases only minimally when the classifier is trained with a mismatched \Ekin.
-The rectangular cut on the track multiplicity with a background efficiency of 0.05\% performs very well, with required discovery signal strengths that are higher by less than a factor of two compared to the supervised classifier.
-The looser track multiplicity cut improves the performance only minimally at very low values of \Ekin.
+The rectangular cut on the track multiplicity with a background efficiency of 0.05\% performs very well, with required discovery signal strengths that are higher by $\lesssim 2$ compared to the supervised classifier.
+The looser track multiplicity cut improves the performance only minimally at low values of \Ekin.
 For the chosen benchmark model, which should be representative of a whole class of models featuring a resonance and a higher track multiplicity compared to the background, the IAD and CATHODE performance is very similar to the track multiplicity cut.
-This is consistent with the SIC curves in Fig.~\ref{fig:sics}: For example, for a quirk mass of 1.5~\TeV\ and \Ekin = 0.2, the signal strength needed for a discovery with IAD or CATHODE corresponds to significances after preselection of $S/\sqrt{B} \sim$ 1 to 1.5, which can be determined by finding the $S/\sqrt{B}$ values in Fig.~\ref{fig:sicmuinclusive} that correspond to the signal strength values read off the curves in Fig.~\ref{fig:discovery}.
+This is consistent with the SIC curves in Fig.~\ref{fig:sics}: For example, for a quirk mass of 1.5~\TeV\ and \Ekin = 0.2, the signal strength needed for a discovery with IAD or CATHODE corresponds to significances after preselection of $S/\sqrt{B} \approx$ 1 to 1.5, which can be determined by finding the $S/\sqrt{B}$ values in Fig.~\ref{fig:sicmuinclusive} that correspond to the signal strength values read off the curves in Fig.~\ref{fig:discovery}.
 These are values for which the anomaly detection methods exhibit similar performance as the track multiplicity cut, also in the SIC curves.
 It was verified that the anomaly detection methods indeed correctly identify the track multiplicity as the most dominant observable and rely almost exclusively on it for low amounts of signal, which do not allow the classifiers to benefit from the more subtle observables, like the angular distributions.
 Models with additional powerful and more model-dependent observables benefit more from the multivariateness and improved model dependence of anomaly detection methods.
-The performance difference between CATHODE and IAD for the lowest mass point is due to the less discriminant features at low quirk masses, which make the classifier more sensitive to mismodellings of the normalizing flow.
+The performance difference between CATHODE and IAD for the lowest mass point is due to the less discriminant features at low quirk masses, which make the classifier more sensitive to mismodelings of the normalizing flow.